FireHydrant announces $23M Series B to grow disaster management platform – TechCrunch

 No matter how carefully you set up your systems, sooner or later something fundamental breaks.
 How you react during those times and how quickly you respond to the crisis is what people remember after it’s over.
 FireHydrant, a startup that helps companies prepare for and manage such crises, announced a $23 million Series B investment today.

-Harmony Partners led the round with participation from Salesforce Ventures and existing investors Menlo Ventures and Work-Bench.
+Harmony Partners led the round, with participation from Salesforce Ventures and existing investors Menlo Ventures and Work-Bench.
 Today’s money brings the total raised to $32.5 million, according to the company.

-The company focuses on helping customers navigate a crisis and a big part of that is run books, which act as playbooks for handling various crisis situations as they arise.
+The company focuses on helping customers navigate a crisis, and a big part of that is run books, which act as playbooks for handling various crisis situations as they arise.
 As part of that, the company has added a directory of service owners to make it easier to find the people in charge of a given service should it be the cause or impacted by an ongoing event.

 Company co-founder and CEO Robert Ross says that the company has grown customers 5x since the startup’s A round last year, and they are seeing customers get creative with how they use run books.